Department of Mathematics and Statistics

 BADM and BSIS majors require both MATH 107 and MATH 108

 *Students that plan to pursue BADM or BSIS who are not formally declared at the time of enrollment will receive an error message when attempting to add.
-Contact Math Department for enrollment assistance and/or Business Student Advising for advising and paperwork needed to declare
+Contact Math Department for enrollment assistance and/or Business Student Advising for advising and paperwork needed to declare.

 • MATH 107+007L: Finite Math for Business with Support

-MATH 107 Finite Mathematics for Business (3 units) satisfies GE B4 and a math requirement in the Business Administration (BADM) and Business Information Systems (BSIS) major*.
+MATH 107 Finite Mathematics for Business (3 units) satisfies Area 2 and a math requirement in the Business Administration (BADM) and Business Information Systems (BSIS) major*.
 This is applicable to all options in either major program.
 MATH 007L Foundational Math B (1 unit) satisfies the Support course requirement.
 MATH 007L counts towards units for financial aid/enrollment status but, does not count towards units required for a bachelor's degree (non-baccalaureate credit).

 Choose from MATH 107+007L sections 30+ when reviewing the class schedule